onflowser/flowser/README.md

 This is a convenient development tool for [Flow blockchain](https://www.onflow.org/), which starts and indexes flow emulator or testnet blockchains.

+Flowser is also available in hosted version (BETA) available at [app.flowser.dev](https://app.flowser.dev).
+You should only be use online version for demonstration purposes, as it currently supports only a single project at the time (not useful for parallel usage by many users).

 ## 📖 Contents

 - [Key features](#-features)